Shetland – south mainland

 More information about St Margaret

-Early primary texts about St Margaret: the Anglo-Saxon Chronicle‘s account of her marriage.
-Extracts from the Life of Margaret written for her daughter, by a monk, Turgot, Prior of Durham, between 1100-1107 who knew Margaret and her family well.
-He wrote that she, “showed herself to be a pearl”, and indeed she is known as The Pearl of Scotland.
+Early primary texts about St Margaret: the Anglo-Saxon Chronicle‘s account of her marriage contains extracts from the Life of Margaret written for her daughter, by a monk, Turgot, Prior of Durham, between 1100-1107.
+He knew Margaret and her family well and wrote that she, “showed herself to be a pearl”.
+She is now known as The Pearl of Scotland.

 I yearned / for the old tongue my mother learned me on her lap, / words that once rose up from deep inside me; / but they’re lost, the well is dry – it’s like a fatal thirst / that can’t be quenched; and I know now why / my mother called her Margaret the Accursed.